-The Lord Mayor and Chief Executive Officer (or delegated authority) is responsible for ensuring these policies are understood, and adhered to, by Elected Members of the City of Darwin.
+The Lord Mayor and Chief Executive Officer, or delegated authority, are responsible for ensuring these policies are understood and adhered to by City of Darwin Elected Members.
+If the Lord Mayor and/or the Chief Executive Officer have a conflict of Interest, other Elected Members and City of Darwin staff may act in their stead for the purposes of fulfilling obligations under the policy.